Migration phase 3 - client-side configuration

 Use the following information for Phase 3 of migrating from AD RMS to Azure Information Protection.
 These procedures cover step 7 from Migrating from AD RMS to Azure Information Protection.

-When you cannot migrate all clients at once, run these procedures for batches of clients.
+When you cannot migrate all your Windows clients at once, run the following procedures for batches of clients.
 For each user who has a Windows computer that you want to migrate in your batch, add the user to the AIPMigrated group that you created earlier.

-Return to the migration scripts, CleanUpRMS.cmd and MigrateClient.cmd, which you extracted previously when you downloaded these scripts in the preparation phase.
+Return to the migration scripts, Migrate-Client.cmd and Migrate-User.cmd, which you extracted previously when you downloaded these scripts in the preparation phase.

-Follow the instructions in MigrateClient.cmd to modify the script so that it contains your tenant's Azure Rights Management service URL, and also your server names for your AD RMS cluster extranet licensing URL and intranet licensing URL.
+Follow the instructions in Migrate-Client.cmd to modify the script so that it contains your tenant's Azure Rights Management service URL, and also your server names for your AD RMS cluster extranet licensing URL and intranet licensing URL.
 Then, increment the script version, which was previously explained.
 A good practice for tracking script versions is to use today’s date in the following format: YYYYMMDD

 As before, be careful not to introduce additional spaces before or after your addresses.